bloom-housing/bloom/docs/Styling2ndGen.md

 ```

 You can even use `var` within the `style` attribute of an HTML tag as a sort of analog to utility classes (but proceed with caution!).

+Like many standard CSS properties, CSS Variables "cascade" through the tree where they're defined, so if you redefine a variable for one element, it will affect that element and its children…but not any siblings.

+### What is a 2nd-gen Component?

 In a 2nd-gen UI component, previous usage of Tailwind tokens/utility classes via the `@apply` directive is replaced by CSS variables—and in cases where tokens aren't required, "vanilla" CSS properties.
 We'll cover this process in the next section.